Createdd/computervision_ue/presentation1.md

   - Outlier or novelty detection?
 Our challenge illustrates a great example for anomaly detection, as our data has mixed outliers within. (training data = polluted with outliers)
   - To find a sample that deviates from the trend, adopting an appropriate distance metric is necessary.
 For instance, deviation could be computed in a raw pixel-level input or in a semantic space that is learned through a deep neural network.
 Some samples might have a low deviation from others in the raw pixel space but exhibit large deviations in representation space.
 Therefore, choosing the right distance measure for a hypothetical space is another challenge.
 Finally, the last challenge is choosing the threshold to determine whether the deviation from normal samples is significant.

+- UAV-YOLO: Small Object Detection on Unmanned Aerial Vehicle Perspective - https://www.researchgate.net/publication/340708049_UAV-YOLO_Small_Object_Detection_on_Unmanned_Aerial_Vehicle_Perspective
+  - Object detection, as a fundamental task in computer vision, has been developed enormously, but is still challenging work, especially for Unmanned Aerial Vehicle (UAV) perspective due to small scale of the target.
+  - In this study, the authors develop a special detection method for small objects in UAV perspective.
+Based on YOLOv3, the Resblock in darknet is first optimized by concatenating two ResNet units that have the same width and height.
+Then, the entire darknet structure is improved by increasing convolution operation at an early layer to enrich spatial information.
+Both these two optimizations can enlarge the receptive filed.
+  - Furthermore, UAV-viewed dataset is collected to UAV perspective or small object detection.
+An optimized training method is also proposed based on collected UAV-viewed dataset.
+The experimental results on public dataset and our collected UAV-viewed dataset show distinct performance improvement on small object detection with keeping the same level performance on normal dataset, which means our proposed method adapts to different kinds of conditions.